Chase Application Status Check & Reconsideration Phone Line / Number – Credit Cards

 - Last charge amount and merchant name

 Often times, Chase wants to keep an application pending for security / fraud measures and not because there is something fishy on your credit report.
 This is YMMV but I suspect most you will go through similar experiences above.
+If you don't get a desired outcome, HUCA (Hang Up & Call Again).
 Then comes the approval email:

 Chase Credit Analysts for Business Credit Cards

 Chase Business credit cards and charge cards are trickier than personal cards.
 Years ago, the credit analysts used to be much more lenient and the conversation example above would still hold true.
 During the past 2 years, however, I have found that calling up has done more harm than good.

 For one pending business application, I was being badgered by the credit analyst for what seems to have been an eternity (although more like 25 minutes) with questions coming from left and right field: